Looking for things to do on a Peak District rainy day? Or more specifically Peak District indoor activities? Then read

 8. Head to the pub or enjoy a hot chocolate

 If you have ventured on a family walk or bike ride in the rain, the parents deserve a drink and the day off cooking.
 The majority of pubs and cafes across the Peak District are extremely kid friendly and have specific kids menus.
 Muddy boots are always welcome.
 We often leave ours by the front door and walk in just with socks, although some places offer plastic shoe covers.

 Some of our favourite family pubs are listed here, but for a rainy day head to The Bulls Head in Monyash (there’s a games room with a pool table) or The Knights Table just outside Buxton.
 The latter is a knights-themed pub and younger kids will find toys galore to play with!
 As you walk past the gargoyles out front, and into the foyer, there are shelves of books, toys and games!

 A visit to Blaze Farm is usually about doing the short nature walk and playing on the outdoor slide.
-But there is a small shed that houses some farm animals (perfect for a rainy day) and it’s another good place to come for the ice-cream!
+Rhere is a small shed that houses some farm animals (perfect for a rainy day) and it’s also good place to come for some homemade Peak District ice-cream!

 However, also on site is The Potty Sheep ceramics studio.
 Kids (and parents) can get crafty and paint a masterpiece on mugs, plates, bowls, and tiles.
 Or for parents visiting with babies, perhaps do a handprint or footprint on a plate!